169 Genesee Street, Auburn, New York 13021

-Persons infected with SARS-CoV-2 who never develop COVID-19 symptoms may discontinue isolation and other precautions 10 days after the date of their first positive RT-PCR test for SARS-CoV-2 RNA.
+Persons infected with SARS-CoV-2 who never develop COVID-19 symptoms may discontinue isolation and other precautions 5-10 days after the date of their first positive RT-PCR test for SARS-CoV-2 RNA.
 A tight fitting kn95 or better mask must be worn at all times.

-If another child in your child’s classroom has tested positive for Sars-CoV-2:
+If a child in your child’s classroom has tested positive for Sars-CoV-2:

-Parents: Please complete this short check each morning and report your child’s information to Creative Minds Montessori upon arrival to school.
+Parents: Verbally complete this short check each morning and report your child’s information to Creative Minds Montessori upon arrival to school.

 SECTION 1: Symptoms